LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 ~~~~~~~~~~~~~~~~~

 We define object predicates as we have always defined Prolog predicates,
-the only difference be that we have four more control structures (the
+the only difference being that we have four more control structures (the
 three message-sending operators plus the external call operator) to play
 with.
 For example, if we wish to define an object containing common
 utility list predicates like ``append/2`` or ``member/2`` we could write